napari/napari/docs/guides/event_loop.md

 import napari

 viewer = napari.Viewer()
-... # continue setting  up your program
+...  # Continue setting  up your program

-# start the program, show the viewer, wait for GUI interaction.
+# Start the program, show the viewer, wait for GUI interaction.
 napari.run()

-# anything below here will execute only after the viewer is closed.
+# Anything below here will execute only after the viewer is closed.
 ```